events-manager/events-manager/docs/guide/onboarding.md

 ## Context Layout

 Each context can have its own layout, but lives within the route level.
 This might sound confusing, because we also have the page level.
-Each page component in the `./pages` folder has its own `context-layout` wrapped around it and lives within a folder that represents the name of that context.
-For example the speakers page for events lives in `./pages/events/speakers.vue`.
+Each page `./pages` folder has its own `context-layout` wrapped around it.
+The type of context-layout is dictated by the context this page lives in.
+Context folders are all folders in the root of `./pages`.
+ For example the speakers page for events lives in `./pages/events/speakers.vue`. `events` is the context. `speakers.vue` the page.
-The speakers page will have `<events-context-layout>` as the root node - just like any other page in the `./events` folder.
+This speakers page will have `<events-context-layout>` as the root node - just like any other page in the `./events` folder.

 Context layouts don't change between pages within 1 context.